ToumiYassine/PL300/pl-300-reponses.md

 You	have	a	report	that	includes	a	card	visualization.
 You	need	to	apply	the	following	conditional	formatting	to	the	card	while	minimizing	design	effort:
 ✑
 	For	values	that	are	greater	than	or	equal	to	100,	the	font	of	the	data	label	must	be	dark	red.
 ✑
 	For	values	that	are	less	than	100,	the	font	of	the	data	label	must	be	dark	gray.
 Which	type	of	format	should	you	use?
 A.
 Color	scale
 B.
 Rules
 C.
 Field	value
+Answer:
+B
+Explanation:
 Finding	the	conditional	formatting	in	the	card	visual	is	a	bit	tricky.
 There	is	no	separate	option	for	that.
 You need	to	go	to	the	Format	tab	of	the	visual,	and	then	expand	the	Data	Label.
 The	right	beside	the	Data	Label's colour	you	need	to	hover	your	mouse,	and	you	will	find	a	three	dots	icon	appearing,	which	if	you	click	on	it,	you